lingtalfi/BullSheet/README.md

 - easy to extend
 - data is decoupled from the generator, you can create your own data directory easily
 - existing public data repository
+- covers a lot of concrete cases
+- can populate a whole database with one populator script (full database demo provided in this document)
+- almost alive (you can adjust the numbers of lines for a table, and it updates accordingly)
+- handy methods for foreign keys, and to handle many to many relationship
+- can use probability weights to influence the selection of rows used to populate a middle table (in the many to many relationship workflow)

+You end up with a realistic fake database.

+A must have companion when working in dev with a database and php, no bullshit.